Garvin County Crime Stoppers

-The Garvin County Sheriff’s Office is asking for your help regarding a property crime.
+The Garvin County Sheriff's Office is still seeking the public's help in finding out who committed a recent property crime at the county fairgrounds in Pauls Valley.

-The location of the theft occurred at the Garvin County Fair Barn in Pauls Valley.
+It happened back on Friday, July 19 as the sheriff's office received information the Garvin County Fair Barns had been burglarized.

 Please refer to Garvin County Case Number 2019-0921 when calling in your tip.